-The Role of Climate Hubs in Building Resilience and Community
+The role of Climate Hubs in building resilience and community

 In the face of the escalating climate crisis, communities are stepping up to address the challenges head-on.
 One powerful model emerging in this collective effort is the creation of Climate Hubs.
 These Hubs are vital centres for providing support, resources, and education on climate welfare, while also promoting local initiatives that foster greener, more sustainable communities.
 Moreover, they collaborate closely with community energy groups to advance net-zero initiatives, playing a pivotal role in the transition to a low carbon future.